lmsqueezy/laravel/README.md

 composer require lemonsqueezy/laravel
 ```

 Next, make sure to set up incoming webhooks.
 This is both needed in development as in production.
-Go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the url to your exposed local site.
+Go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the url to your exposed local app.
 You can use [Ngrok](https://ngrok.com/), [Expose](https://github.com/beyondcode/expose) or another tool of your preference for this.

 Make sure to select all event types.
 The path you should point to is `/lemon-squeezy/webhook` by default.